simeononsecurity/simeononsecurity.ch/content/articles/usb-hardware-locks-encryption-devices/index.en.md

 ### Compliance with Data Protection Regulations

-Moreover, the adoption of data blockers and device encryption aligns seamlessly with various data protection regulations and standards.
+On top of that, the adoption of data blockers and device encryption aligns seamlessly with various data protection regulations and standards.
 Regulations such as the **General Data Protection Regulation (GDPR)** in Europe and the **Health Insurance Portability and Accountability Act (HIPAA)** in the United States emphasize the importance of robust data security practices.
 By implementing these measures, individuals and organizations demonstrate a proactive commitment to compliance and safeguarding sensitive data.

 ### Mitigating Cybersecurity Risks